d48/mytestimony/README.md

     * user/testimony linking with approval process
 * Poster and visitor engagement
     * have poster inspired by comments, likes, shares
     * may not have comments so as to control spam and having to control
+* FAQ / About
+    * Will link to this once live: https://d48.gitbooks.io/mytestimony/content/